myolin/Netflix-Web-Clone/README.md

 # Netflix Clone

 A Netflix clone webiste utilizing MERN stack.
 Users can browse movies, TV shows and stream trailers.
+Due to copyright, no actual movie or tv shows can be streamed.
+Only trailers can be viewed for now.

 ## Developed By: